DataScienceInPractice/Site/dsip/docs/index.md

 ### Overview

 The goal and focus of Data Science in Practice is as an introductory course for learning Data Science, using the Python programming language.
-It is focused on combing the many practical skills of doing data science - meaning working with real data on real problems.
+It is focused on combining the many practical skills of doing data science - meaning working with real data on real problems.

 You can read more about the course outline in the [course syllabus](https://github.com/COGS108/Overview/blob/master/COGS108-Syllabus.pdf).